 Hiring is hard, expensive, time-consuming, and inherently uncertain.
 And nobody is very good at doing it alone, whether you are a Google manager, a start-up founder, or a sports manager.
 When it comes to identifying the best talent, groups’ decisions are better than individuals’, and having data is always better than not having it at all.

-At IoTalents, we develop HR Tech ideas and solutions centred around cognitive technologies such as artificial intelligence (AI), process automation, natural language processing, and predictive algorithms.
+At IoTalents, we develop HR Tech ideas and solutions for HR professionals centred around cognitive technologies such as artificial intelligence (AI), process automation, natural language processing, and predictive analytics in recruitment.
 We create objective, data-driven profiling tools, allowing clients to target and surface high-fit candidates.
-We also optimise sourcing channels through our popular and effective referral-based recruitment platform, Jobs007, to get better referrals for better recruitment outcomes.
+We also optimise sourcing channels through our popular and effective referral-based recruitment platform, Jobs007, to get better referrals for better recruitment process outcomes.